19hours/sg-statutes/Acts/International Arbitration Act.md

 Article 30.
 Settlement

-(1) If, during arbitral proceedings, the parties settle the dispute, the arbitral tribunal shall terminate the proceedings and, if requested by the parties and not objected to by the arbitral tribunal, record the settlement in the form of an arbitral award on agreed terms.
+(1) If, during arbitral proceedings, the parties settle the dispute, the arbitral tribunal shall terminate the proceedings and, if requested by the parties and not objected to by the arbitral tribunal, record the settlement in the form of an arbitral award on agreed terms\.

-(2) An award on agreed terms shall be made in accordance with the provisions of Article 31 and shall state that it is an award.
+(2) An award on agreed terms shall be made in accordance with the provisions of Article 31 and shall state that it is an award\.
 Such an award has the same status and effect as any other award on the merits of the case.

 Article 31.
 Form and contents of award

-(1) The award shall be made in writing and shall be signed by the arbitrator or arbitrators.
+(1) The award shall be made in writing and shall be signed by the arbitrator or arbitrators\.
 In arbitral proceedings with more than one arbitrator, the signatures of the majority of all members of the arbitral tribunal shall suffice, provided that the reason for any omitted signature is stated.

-(2) The award shall state the reasons upon which it is based, unless the parties have agreed that no reasons are to be given or the award is an award on agreed terms under Article 30.
+(2) The award shall state the reasons upon which it is based, unless the parties have agreed that no reasons are to be given or the award is an award on agreed terms under Article 30\.

-(3) The award shall state its date and the place of arbitration as determined in accordance with Article 20(1).
+(3) The award shall state its date and the place of arbitration as determined in accordance with Article 20(1)\.
 The award shall be deemed to have been made at that place.

-(4) After the award is made, a copy signed by the arbitrators in accordance with paragraph (1) of this Article shall be delivered to each party.
+(4) After the award is made, a copy signed by the arbitrators in accordance with paragraph (1) of this Article shall be delivered to each party\.

-Article 32.Termination of proceedings
+Article 32.
+Termination of proceedings

-(1) The arbitral proceedings are terminated by the final award or by an order of the arbitral tribunal in accordance with paragraph (2) of this Article.
+(1) The arbitral proceedings are terminated by the final award or by an order of the arbitral tribunal in accordance with paragraph (2) of this Article\.

 (2) The arbitral tribunal shall issue an order for the termination of the arbitral proceedings when: